 Author Duncan Cartlidge is an experienced expert, former member of the RICS Quantity Surveying and Construction UK World Regional Professional Group Board, and a Fellow of the Royal Institution of Chartered Surveyors.

-The 9 Best Construction Management Books to Buy in 2019
+The 9 Best Construction Management Books of 2019

 Climb the ladder in your construction career